kul-optec/alpaqa/doxygen/sphinx/source/install/installation.rst

 (`PyPI <https://pypi.org/project/alpaqa>`_)

-To compile problems using the Python interface, you will need a C compiler, such as GCC or Clang on Linux and MSVC on Windows.
+To compile problems using the Python interface, you will need a C compiler, such as GCC or Clang on Linux, Xcode on macOS, or MSVC on Windows (see the :ref:`Tips and tricks` page for details and alternatives).

 From source
 -----------